yuummmer/fairy-core/README.md

 ---

 ## Quickstart (90 seconds)
+New: validate is now available alongside preflight — run custom rulepacks with --rulepack and get JSON/Markdown reports (see Penguins demo below).
 > Requires Python **3.10+**.
 On Windows with WSL: use **Linux paths** (e.g., `/home/…`), not `\\wsl.localhost\…`.

 ```bash